Transpirational cooling (biological): Transpiration and cooling

-Evapotranspiration is the combined processes moving water from the earth's surface into the atmosphere.
+Evapotranspiration is the combined process moving water from the earth's surface into the atmosphere.
 Transpiration is the movement of water through a plant and out of its leaves and other aerial parts into the atmosphere.
 This movement is driven by solar energy.
 In the tallest trees, such as Sequoia sempervirens, the water rises well over 100 metres from root-tip to canopy leaves.
 Such trees also exploit evaporation to keep the surface cool.
 Water vapour from evapotranspiration mixed with air moves upwards to the point of saturation and then, helped by the emissions of cloud condensation nuclei, forms clouds.
 Each gram molecule (mole) of condensing water will bring about a marked 1200-fold plus reduction in volume.The simultaneous release of latent heat will drive air from below to fill the partial vacuum.
 The energy required for the surrounding air to move in is readily calculated from the small (one-fifteenth of latent heat) reduction in temperature.

 A small amount of that water transpired is used for growth and metabolism.
 Photosynthesis takes place in the cells of plants and other organisms such as algae, that contain chlorophyll.
 This process uses the radiant energy from the sun to split water molecules into hydrogen and oxygen that when combined with the carbon sourced from carbon dioxide, produces sugars.
 Photosynthesis is therefore the basis of almost all food production and produces oxygen as a byproduct.

 These grape leaves are translucent enabling some sunlight to pass through to shaded leaves.
 The shading of leaves by the balustrades and other leaves reveals the degree of translucence.